storesafe/cordova-sqlite-storage/README.md

 ## Announcements

-- A version with pre-populated database support for Windows "Universal" as well is available at: [brodybits / cordova-sqlite-extras](https://github.com/brodybits/cordova-sqlite-extras)
+- A version with pre-populated database support for Windows "Universal" and REGEXP support for Android is available at: [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext)
 - PhoneGap Build is now supported through the npm package: http://phonegap.com/blog/2015/05/26/npm-plugins-available/
 - [MetaMemoryT / websql-promise](https://github.com/MetaMemoryT/websql-promise) now provides a Promises-based interface to both Web SQL and this plugin
 - Android version is now using the lightweight [Android-sqlite-connector](https://github.com/liteglue/Android-sqlite-connector) by default configuration (may be changed as described below)